Clever-ISA/Clever-ISA/specs/Main.md

 For branch opcode 0xC: `[v0 ss]` where `ss` is `log2(size)-1` of the immediate value used for the destination and `v` is whether to push `flags` before `ip`.
 For all other branch opcodes, reserved and must be zero

+Exceptions:
+- PROT: For branch opcodes 0xB-0xD, If the `mode.XM=0`, and the value to be stored in `mode` sets `mode.XM` to be different from `mode.XMM`.

 `oooo` is the branch opcode, given below.

 Instructions: